ESIPFed/science-on-schema.org/decisions/4-dataset-metadata-distributions.md

       "@type": "DataDownload",
       "name": "EML file that describes the Example Dataset",
       <strong>"encodingFormat": ["application/xml", "https://eml.ecoinformatics.org/eml-2.2.0"],</strong>
-      "description": "We use the DataDownload class for Metadata files so that we can use the schema:MediaObject properties for descirbing bytesize, encoding, etc.", ...
+      "description": "We use the DataDownload class for Metadata files so that we can use the schema:MediaObject properties for describing bytesize, encoding, etc.", ...
     }
   </pre>

+However, experience has shown that in order to use the values within strings like encodingFormat, a controlled vocabulary is required.

 ## Context ##

 It isn't obvious how to build a package of related files for a Dataset.
-To include metadata files in teh schema.org description of a Dataset, reusing the `schema:distribution` property doesn't seem correct as it should serialize the actual data.
-This issue addresses how to use core schema.org properties to create a link between Metadata files and Datasets.
+To include metadata files in the schema.org description of a Dataset, reusing the `schema:distribution` property doesn't seem correct as it should serialize the actual data.
+As a result this issue only addresses how to use core schema.org properties to create a link between Metadata files and Datasets.

 - https://github.com/ESIPFed/science-on-schema.org/issues/4
 - Decision discussed at ESIP Winter Meeting.
 Notes here: https://docs.google.com/document/d/1ycG9Dlt6xRr9wxjqkQrPkJQJvm83E34eue_cxkrSGUI/edit?ts=5e1503e3#
 - https://schema.org/subjectOf and https://schema.org/about